KevinJohnsonAbroad/azure-network-protocols/README.md

 <img src="https://i.imgur.com/qCTHzgS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
--In Wireshark, "SSH traffic only" was filtered.
+-In Wireshark, "SSH traffic only" was filtered.<br>
--From Windows 10 VM, “SSH into” Ubuntu Virtual Machine (via its private IP address) -Using commands such as ls, pwd, etc, type into the linux SSH was used to connect.
+-From Windows 10 VM, “SSH into” Ubuntu Virtual Machine (via its private IP address)<br>
+-Using commands such as ls, pwd, etc, type into the linux SSH was used to connect.<br>
--SSH traffic is observed spamming in WireShark.
+-SSH traffic is observed spamming in WireShark.<br>
--Exit SSH connection by typing ‘exit’ and pressing [Enter].
+-Exit SSH connection by typing ‘exit’ and pressing [Enter].<br>

 </p>